agraef/purr-data-intro/Purr-Data-Intro.md

 - On Linux, do `rm -rf ~/.purr-data` in the terminal.
 - On the Mac, do `rm ~/Library/Preferences/org.puredata.purr-data.plist` in the terminal.
-- On Windows, the easiest way is to just reinstall the Purr Data package and make sure that you remove the previous installation when prompted.
-This will also clear out the registry entries and leave you with the default configuration.^[Note that on Windows, a quick and dirty way to get rid of your user preferences is to launch the `regedit` program and manually remove the `HKEY_CURRENT_USER\SOFTWARE\Purr-Data` registry key and all its subkeys.
-Be warned, however, that this will leave you with a completely empty library configuration with *no* preloaded libraries at all.
-This may sometimes be what you want, if you prefer to build your own library configuration, but there's a better way which retains the library configuration.
-For that you first need to back up your configuration data after a fresh install.
-Launch `regedit`, right-click the `HKEY_CURRENT_USER\SOFTWARE\Purr-Data` key, and export it to a file.
-Et voilà, if you need to reset your user preferences in the future, just launch `regedit` again, delete the `HKEY_CURRENT_USER\SOFTWARE\Purr-Data` key, and import the backup you created.]
+- On Windows, launch the `regedit` program and manually remove the `HKEY_CURRENT_USER\SOFTWARE\Purr-Data` registry key and all its subkeys.

 Then just relaunch Purr Data.
 Your preferences should now be in pristine state again, and all the default search paths and startup libraries will be restored.
 Your audio and MIDI device configuration, and the other bits and bobs that you changed in the preferences will be gone as well, so you'll have to redo those.